PidiGalaxies/photomass/README.md

 Axis ratio: g : 0.8257 r : 0.8142
 Position angle[deg]: g : 14.7853 r : 16.299
 Distance[Mpc]: 30.88 (from input)
-Redshift:  nan
+Redshift:  N/A

 ```
 Here the `OBJECT` is not converted to uppercase, redshift is not recived from database and so it is not available.
-> Warning: the script check it data from legacy survey is present - there is no idication of coordinates in the name, so you have to delete original fits file, if you want to use same object name with different coordinates.
+> Warning: the script checks if the file (filename) with data from legacy survey is present - there is no idication of coordinates in the filename, so you have to use `--refetch`, if you want to use same object name with different coordinates.

 The script also saves these files:
  - downloaded FITS - with file name : `<object_name>_<downsize>_<size>px_ls-dr10_<filters>.fits`